VK (service)

 VK (short for its original name VKontakte; ВКонтакте) is a Russian online social media and social networking service based in Saint Petersburg.
 VK is available in multiple languages but it is predominantly used by Russian speakers.
 VK users can message each other publicly or privately, edit messages, create groups, public pages, and events; share and tag images, audio, and video; and play browser-based games.

 As of August 2018, VK had at least 500 million accounts.
 As of November 2022, it was the sixth most popular website in Russia.
 The network was also popular in Ukraine until it was banned by the Verkhovna Rada in 2017.

-According to Semrush, in 2024, VK is the 30th most visited website in the world, while YouTube experiences throttling in Russia, VK Video overtook Google's top position in monthly web traffic for the first time in December, as part of the major substitution to domestic business.
+According to Semrush, in 2024, VK was the 30th most visited website in the world.
+VK Video overtook YouTube's top position in monthly web traffic within Russia for the first time in December 2024, as part of a major shift towards domestic businesses.